Here you can learn common terms used throughout the Alexa Auto guidelines.

 Domains: Alexa Domains represent the broad knowledge and functional areas that Alexa implements, defined the way customers view the system.
 Prototypical examples of Alexa Domains are Music, Shopping, and Household Organization.

 Earcon: An audible icon, or sound, that is brief and distinctive, and used to represent a specific event or convey other information.

 Example phrase: A phrase showing users what they need to say to begin using an Alexa skill.

-Headless: Refers to voice-only devices (vs those with a screen).
+Headless: Refers to voice-only devices instead of those with a screen.

 Hint: A text string that represents an action or utterance that a customer can say while engaging with your skill.

 HMI (Human Machine Interface): The user interface and user experience in the vehicle.
 The HMI encompasses the screen layouts, visuals, animations, and control elements which all together impact how a user interacts with the system.

 Interruptions: When the interaction between Alexa and the user is interrupted by another event.
 Examples of interruptions are alarms and timers going off while the user is talking to Alexa.

 Invocation: “The act of beginning an interaction with a particular Alexa ability.
 There are three ways to invoke Alexa in a vehicle: a voice-only wake word, Push-to-talk (PTT) button on the steering wheel, and a tap-to-talk (TTT) button on the screen.
 For recommendations around designing interactions that handle different types of invocation, see Invoking Alexa.